-Though Franks Haus is in the final public beta testing stage which it aims to complete by April 2020, it already has approximately 100,000 properties on its database.
+Though it has not completed open beta testing, Franks Haus already has approximately 100,000 properties on its database.
 By the time of its launch, Franks Haus will be ahead of some of its competitors in the range of accommodation options and locations customers can choose from.